cathalgarvey/gobot/platforms/bebop/README.md

 ## How to Connect

 The Bebop is a WiFi device, so there is no additional work to establish a connection to a single drone.
 However, in order to connect to multiple drones, you need to perform some configuration steps on each drone via SSH.

+Bebop now has (incomplete) telemetry support, and Gobot events will be posted by the driver for many types of onboard event.
+Events that may be posted (where supported) are provided as a slice of strings as `bebop.BebopEvents`.
+Events are all prefixed with "bebop:" so that autoposted events from Bebop drivers won't clutter or clobber the event system for other robots.